-It quickly became apparent that the growth of the Collaborative Centre was constrained by the fact that, as an MRC Unit, it was subject to central government financial and accounting arrangements.
-A decision was made to incorporate the Collaborative Centre as a company limited by guarantee with charitable status.
-It was set up as a company on 18 March 1992 and then registered as a charity in England and Wales on 17 November 1992.
+As an MRC Unit, our growth was restricted as we were subject to central government financial and accounting arrangements.
+To overcome this we set up as an independent company on 18 March 1992 and then registered as a charity in England and Wales on 17 November 1992.

-In April 2016, operations from Mill Hill and part of Lynton House relocated to new bespoke labs and offices at Stevenage Bioscience Catalyst.
-The Edinburgh office expanded their research capability and moved to a bigger site at Nine, Edinburgh BioQuarter in May 2017.
+In April 2016 we relocated our drug discovery laboratories and some corporate functions to new bespoke labs and offices at Stevenage Bioscience Catalyst.
+The Edinburgh team also expanded their diagnostics research capability and moved to a bigger site at Nine, Edinburgh BioQuarter in May 2017.

-- The Collaborative Centre first humanised monoclonal antibodies in 1997 which was marketed and led to the approval of Herceptin, a treatment for breast cancer and Humira, a medication for rheumatoid arthritis.
-These landmarks secured an income stream for MRC and MRCT continues to manage their royalty income.
+1997: Humanised our first monoclonal antibodies which was marketed and led to the approval of Herceptin, a treatment for breast cancer and Humira, a medication for rheumatoid arthritis.

-- MRC Technology humanised the antibody pembrolizumab for Organon in 2006.
+2006: We humanised the antibody pembrolizumab for Organon.
 Organon was acquired by Schering-Plough Corporation in March 2007, who was in turn acquired by Merck (known as MSD outside of the US) in November 2009.
-Marketed by MSD as Keytruda®, the drug is now used to treat melanoma, non-small cell lung cancer (NSCLC) in certain situations and as a second-line treatment for head and neck cancers.
+Now marketed by MSD as Keytruda®, the drug is used to treat various cancers.

-- MRCT’s medium term financial future was secured in 2016 when a proportion of Keytruda® royalty income was sold for £115.6M.
+2016: Our medium term financial future was secured when a proportion of Keytruda® royalty income was sold for £115.6M.
 The money enabled a revision of our strategy and the ability to fund more collaborations and science projects directly.